sandyg6/Problem-Practice/README.md

 # problem-solving

-- Sum of n^2 natural number using loop and also using formula.
 - Sum of numbers in a range using loop and also using formula.
 - Factorial of a number using loop.
 - Print odd and even numbers between a range.